react-dropzone/react-dropzone/README.md

 ### Testing

-*Important*: for performance reasons, `react-dropzone` makes its drag'n'drop callbacks asynchronous.
+*Important*: `react-dropzone` makes its drag'n'drop callbacks asynchronous to enable promise based getDataTransfer functions.
 In order to properly test this, you may want to utilize a helper function to run all promises like this:
 ```js
 const flushPromises = () => new Promise(resolve => setImmediate(resolve));
 ```